amzn/style-dictionary/docs/src/content/docs/reference/Hooks/preprocessors.md

 A preprocessor is an object with two props:

 - `name`: the name of the preprocessor
-- `preprocessor` a callback function that receives the dictionary and SD options as parameters, and returns the processed dictionary
+- `preprocessor` a callback function that receives the dictionary and SD options or platform config as parameters, and returns the processed dictionary

 ```javascript title="my-preprocessor.js"
 const myPreprocessor = {